 But to return to my piscatorial remarks.
 Next to the salmon, the finest sporting fish of this region is the trout.
-Of these I have seen two species,-the salmon and the common trout.
-Of the former, I believe there is but one variety, but that is an exceedingly fine fish for sport, or the table, and is found in the lower tributaries of the St. Lawrence, from five to fifteen pounds.
-They are taken chiefly in the salt water, and possess a flavor which the trout of our western lakes do not.
-Of the common trout, I have seen at least six varieties, differing, however, only in color; for some are almost entirely white, others brown, some blue, some green, some black, and others yellow.
+Of these I have seen two species, the salmon and the common trout.
+Of the former I believe there is but one variety; but that is an exceedingly fine fish for sport or the table, and is found in the lower tributaries of the St. Lawrence, from five to fifteen pounds.
+They are taken chiefly in the salt water, and possess a flavour which the trout of our Western lakes do not.
+Of the common trout, I have seen at least six varieties, differing, however, only in colour; for some are almost entirely white, others brown, some blue, some green, some black, and 202 others yellow.
 These are taken everywhere in the St. Lawrence, and in all its tributaries.
 Those of the Saguenay are the largest, most abundant, and of the rarest quality.
-Upon the whole, I am inclined to set this river down as affording the finest troutfishing that I have ever enjoyed, not even excepting that which I have experienced at the Falls of St. Mary, in Michigan.
-Almost every bay or cove in the Saguenay is crowded with trout, and, generally speaking, the rocks upon which you have to stand afford an abundance of room to swing and drop the fly.
-In some of the coves alluded to, I have frequently taken a dozen two-pound trout during the single hour before sunset.
-Trout-fishing in this region possesses a charm which the angler seldom experiences in the rivers and lakes of the United States, which consists in his uncertainty as to the character of his prize before he has landed him, for it may be a common or salmon trout, or a regular-built salmon, as these fish all swim in the same water.
-It is reported of a celebrated angler of Quebec, that he once spent a week on the Esquemain, and captured within that time, seventy salmon, and upwards of a hundred trout.
-This is a very large story, but I have faith enough to believe it true.
+Upon the whole, I am inclined to set this river down as affording the finest trout-fishing that I have ever enjoyed, not even excepting that which I have experienced at the Falls of St. Mary, in Michigan.
+Almost every bay or cove in the Saguenay is crowded with trout; and, generally speaking, the rocks upon which you have to stand afford an abundance of room to swing and drop the fly.
+In some of the coves alluded to, I have frequently taken a dozen two-pound trout during the single hour before sunset he once spent a week on the Esquemain, and captured within that time seventy salmon, and upwards of a hundred trout.
+This is a very strange story, but I have faith enough to believe it true.

+Trout fishing, in this region, possesses a charm which the angler seldom experiences in the rivers and lakes of the United States, which consists in his uncertainty as to the character of his prize before he has landed him; for it may be a common or salmon trout, or a regular built salmon, as these fish all swim in the same water.
+It is reported of a celebrated angler of Quebec, that

-And now for a few remarks upon the fish of the lower St. Lawrence generally.
+And now for a few remarks upon the fish of the St.

+Lawrence generally.
 Cod are taken to a very great extent, and constitute an important article of commerce.
-Herring and mackerel are abundant; also the halibut and sardine.
+Herring and mackerel are abundant, also the hallibut and sardine.
 Shad are also taken, but not in sufficient quantities to export.
-The lobster, flounder and oyster are also found in this river, and, with a few unimportant exceptions, these are the only fish that flourish in this portion of the great river.
-The sea bass, the striped bass, the blue fish, and the black fish, for which I should suppose these waters perfectly adapted, are entirely unknown.
+The lobster, flounder, and oyster are also found in this river; and, with a few unimportant exceptions, these are the only fish that flourish in this portion of the great river.
+The sea-bass, the striped-bass, the blue-fish, and the black-fish, for which I should suppose these waters perfectly adapted, are entirely unknown.